Update: This AMA was hosted on January 30, 2020. Much has changed since then, please follow the current CDC guidelines if you have questions.

 During the two-hour session, he addressed a lot of popular questions about the coronavirus.

-Here’s a recap of the questions and answers:
+Here’s a recap of the questions and answers from the original AMA:

 Q: What can be done to protect from coronavirus exposure?
 Are good handwashing techniques enough?
 Or do we need to invest in masks to be ready?
 Also, what’s the real lethality rate for it?